Connect with others who understand.

 Avoid Snags

-Given the potential risks of daith and tragus piercings, it’s best to consult with your neurologist before starting any complementary therapies for migraines.
-Up to 50 percent of people with severe headaches use complementary and alternative medicine to relieve episodic migraines.
-Mindfulness, meditation, tai chi, and yoga are the most promising mind/body options, and they may be as effective as medication, according to some research studies.
+Given the potential risks of daith and tragus piercings, it’s best to consult with your neurologist before starting any complementary therapies for migraine.
+Up to 50 percent of people with severe headaches use complementary and alternative medicine to relieve episodic migraine.
+Mindfulness, meditation, tai chi, and yoga are the most promising mind-body options, and they may be as effective as medication, according to some research studies.

 Have you tried a daith or tragus piercing for migraine pain?
 How has it worked for you?
-Go to MyMigraineTeam today or comment below and start the conversation.
-You'll be surprised just how many other members share similar stories.
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.